mongoid/mongoid-site/README.markdown

 # How to run the site locally

 Clone this repo and using Ruby 1.9.2 run `bundle install`.
-Then run `shotgun config.ru -p 3000` to start the server at http://localhost:3000
+Then run `rackup -p 3000 config.ru` to start the server at http://localhost:3000

 # Design Credits